chenxingqiang/jax-sklearn/doc/modules/density.rst

 .. centered:: |kde_1d_distribution|

 It's clear how the kernel shape affects the smoothness of the resulting distribution.
-The scikit-learn kernel density estimator can be used as
+The jax-ml kernel density estimator can be used as
 follows:

-   >>> from sklearn.neighbors import KernelDensity
+   >>> from xlearn.neighbors import KernelDensity
    >>> import numpy as np
    >>> X = np.array([[-1, -1], [-2, -1], [-3, -2], [1, 1], [2, 1], [3, 2]])
    >>> kde = KernelDensity(kernel='gaussian', bandwidth=0.2).fit(X)